Snowflake-Labs/sfquickstarts/site/sfguides/src/machine_learning_with_aws_autopilot/machine_learning_with_aws_autopilot copy.md

 create file format cc_file_format type=csv  skip_header=1;
 ```

-Next, head over to to a terminal session and use snowsql to upload the data files to an internal stage.
+Next, head over to to a terminal session and use snowsql to upload the datafiles to an internal stage.

 ```
-cd ~/github/sfguide-aws-autopilot-integration/data
 snowsql -a <accountid> -u autopilot_user -s demo -q "put file://*.gz @~/autopilot/"
 ```

-Then come back to you Snowflake session and run the copy command to copy the staged data files into the table you had created above.
+Then come back to you Snowflake session and run copy the staged data files into the table you had created above.

 ```
 copy into cc_dataset from @~/autopilot file_format=cc_file_format;